szekany/academic-kickstart/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Visual Analytics
-- Computational Linguistics
+- Computer Architecture
-- Information Retrieval
+- Computer Science Education

 # Education to show in About widget
 education: